-The Curtain Fig is on the Atherton Tableland, on the outskirts of Yungaburra, which is about 66km or just over one hour’s drive from Cairns via the Gillies Highway.
+The Curtain Fig National Park is on the Atherton Tableland, on the outskirts of Yungaburra, about 66km or just over 1 hour’s drive from Cairns via the Gillies Highway.
 The Atherton Tableland is also accessible via the Kennedy Highway from Cairns, the Palmerston Highway from Innisfail or the Mossman–Mt Molloy Road from Port Douglas.

-There are no stairs on the elevated boardwalk around the Curtain Fig, but it does not meet the Australian Standard for disability access.
-People living with a disabiity may be able to use the boardwalk with assistance.
+There are no stairs on the elevated boardwalk around the curtain fig, but it does not meet the Australian Standard for disability access.
+People living with a disability may be able to use the boardwalk with assistance.

 - Remain on the boardwalk at all times.